Glais: History

-In 1881 an Anglican Church, St Pauls, was built on School Road, formally Cefn y Garth, and is still a practicing church in use with local residents for services of worship and other services.
-A year later in 1882 and on the same road Glais Primary School was opened to the public for children aged under 11 years old.
-In 1891 a Tabernacl, Welsh Baptist chapel called Peniel, was built on Station Road on the south side of the village and closed in 1999.
+In 1881 an Anglican Church, St Paul's, was built on Cefn y Garth, what is now School Road.
+St. Paul's is still a practicing church in use with local residents for services of worship and other services.
+A year later in 1882 and on the same road, Glais Primary School was opened to the public for children aged under 11 years old.

+In 1891 a Welsh Baptist chapel, Peniel, was built on Station Road and closed in 1999.

 Cattle were driven from as far away as Llandeilo and kept in pens until they were collected by their new owners and moved to their new farm, suggesting that Glais might have acted as a commercial hub for the farm trade in the early years of the history of the village.

+Glais Railway Stations

+Glais has previously hosted two railway stations, both part of the Swansea Vale Railway.
+The first was Glais Station, located near present day Graigola Road, which opened on 21 February 1860, and closed on 1 March 1875 upon the opening of the second station.
+The second, Glais (2nd) Station, was opened in March 1875 and closed to passengers 25 September 1950 – the station closed completely on 4 October 1965.
+The second station was located adjacent to Station Road, hence its name.
+Glais was also home to one of the SVR's junctions, Glais Junction, located near Seion Chapel.

+Glais Stadium

-The village hosted a racecourse sometime during the 19th and 20th centuries but the first known reference is from 1920 for an equestrian event.
-The facility was amended for pedestrianism and Greyhound Racing in 1928 after the Swansea Corporation decided to not allow Greyhound Racing at St Helen's in Swansea town's centre.
+The village hosted a racecourse sometime during the 19th and 20th centuries, but the first known reference is from 1920 for an equestrian event.
+The facility was amended for pedestrianism and Greyhound Racing in 1928 after the Swansea Corporation decided not to allow Greyhound Racing at St Helen's in Swansea town's centre.
+Glais Stadium hosted greyhound racing until 1939.
 By the 1960s, Glais Stadium had been transformed into a general recreational facility with bowling green, tennis courts and sports fields.
 The earlier stand was retained.

-Today, the sports grounds are largely taken up by the 18-hole Tawe Vale Golf Club, a former 9-hole works course developed for use by employees of the INCO Nickel Works (the former Mond Nickel Works) nearby.
+Today, the sports grounds are largely taken up by the 18-hole Tawe Vale Golf Club, a former 9-hole works course developed for use by employees of the then INCO Nickel Works (the former Mond Nickel Works) nearby.
 The bowling green survived.